jakegoldm/aDDM-Toolbox-GPU/README.md

 ## Examples ##

 For any data simulation and model fitting, the DDM and aDDM classes are going to be the most useful.
-The `addm.cuh` amd `ddm.cuh` files can be found in the include directory.
+The `addm.h` amd `ddm.h` files can be found in the include directory.
 Below are some examples that may give you an idea how to use these classes.
 Besides these examples, you may want to:

 * Check out the [documentation](https://jakegoldm.github.io/aDDM-Toolbox-GPU/).
 * See example use cases in the [source directory](src/)